oxigraph/oxigraph/bench/README.md

 Query 4 seems to be failing on Virtuoso and query 5 on Blazegraph and GraphDB.

+Oxigraph is still too slow to evaluate most of the queries.
+It will be added in the graph after enough optimizations are done.

 ![explore use case results](bsbm.businessIntelligence.svg)

 ## How to reproduce the benchmark